How to Apply

 Please call them directly to discuss your eligibility for a license.
 A Limited License for resident rotations or first year trainees may be available.

 Base salary for a medical toxicology fellow is based on post graduate year.
-Currently the PGY-4 salary is about $58,000 and PGY-5 is about $59,500.
-The medical toxicology fellows are required to work 5.3 hours per week (24 hours per month) and get clinical bonuses (average of about $12,000 / year for 3 shifts/month) as well as a potential profit sharing bonus at the end of the year.
-In addition to this, there is an academic bonus (average about $5000 / year) plus a $1700 merit award for presenting abstracts and publications, and $2500 in CME.
+Currently the PGY-4 salary is $61,800 and PGY-5 is $65,200.
+The medical toxicology fellows are required to work 5.3 hours per week (24 hours per month) in the emergency department and get clinical RVU-based bonuses (average of about $12,000 / year for 3 shifts/month).
+In addition to this, there is an academic bonus (average about $5000 / year) plus a potential $5000 in merit awards for presenting abstracts and publications, and $2500 in CME.

 The total salary plus bonuses has averaged about $80,000 per year (plus CME, merit award, profit sharing, benefits) without additional ED shifts (doing 3 ED shifts per month).
 Additional ED shifts are available and are paid as overtime at approximately $100/hour with pay differential for evening, nights, and weekends.
 Clinical RVU-based bonuses are also paid on moonlighting shifts in the department.